He Wang | World Bank

 Abstract: Despite the importance of temporary migration from South Asia to overseas destinations, the labor market outcomes of return migrants in this region of the world have been understudied.
 This paper fills this gap by examining systematic differences between the labor market outcomes of return migrants and nonmigrants in Bangladesh, Nepal and Pakistan with nationally-representative survyes which include information on past migration overseas.
 We use regression analysis and study the following four dimensions: (i) labor force status (ii) sectoral choice (iii) employment type (iv) earnings.
 The paper finds that return migrants are somewhat less likely to be employed than nonmigrants, which is mainly driven by returnees close to retirement who returned at an older age.
 As evidenced in other contexts, return migrants are more likely to become self-employed compared to nonmigrants in Bangladesh and Pakistan, and self-employed returnees are also more likely to hire paid employees and to be engaged in non-farm activities, compared to nonmigrant entrepreneurs.
 Among the minority of returnees who become paid employees, the wage premium earned relative to nonmigrants is positive but small compared to estimates reported in other contexts.
 The returnee wage premium, however, is larger in the construction sector where the majority of return migrants were employed overseas.

-Abstract: How local labor markets are linked and how wage spillovers are transmitted across markets via labor flows have important implications for economic development and poverty reduction.
-We explore these issues in the context of India with its low internal migration rates and wide income disparities.
-To guide our analysis, we construct a spatial equilibrium model of endogenous labor mobility where the migration decisions are based on the standard random utility model.
-We show that the resulting equilibrium distribution of wages across markets can be estimated by a spatial autoregressive (SAR) specification where the elements of the weight matrix are functions of the bilateral migration flows.
-We use internal migration and wage data from India to estimate the extent of the spatial interdependence of wages while accounting for the endogeneity of migration patterns.
-Using the estimated parameters, we simulate counterfactual scenarios with exogenous productivity shocks and lower migration barriers.
-We show that productivity shocks spillover to other markets with stronger migration linkages with the initial market as well as with the rest of the country.
-In the case of the lower transportation costs, larger benefits accrue to those areas that already have nationally integrated labor markets.
-In the case of the removal of the linguistic barriers, wage gains are concentrated in districts where the native language is not Hindi.
+Abstract: How are local labor markets linked and how are wage spillovers transmitted across markets?
+More importantly, what is the role of the inter-market labor flows in this process?
+In order to answer these questions, we construct a spatial equilibrium model of endogenous labor mobility where the migration decisions are based on the standard random utility model.
+We show that the resulting equilibrium distribution of wages across markets can be estimated by an endogenous spatial autoregressive (SAR) specification where the elements of the weight matrix are functions of the bilateral migration flows.
+Next, we use internal migration and local wage data from India to estimate the predictions of the analytical model.
+More specifically, we explore the extent of the spatial interdependence of wages while accounting for the endogeneity of migration patterns.
+Using the estimated parameters, we simulate several counterfactual scenarios.
+With an exogenous productivity shock at the origin market, we find greater productivity shocks spillover to other markets that have stronger migration linkages with the affected market.

 Conference Presentation: